urllib3/urllib3/docs/user-guide.rst

 SSL Warnings
 ~~~~~~~~~~~~

-Urllib3 will issue several different warnings based on the level of SSL
+Urllib3 will issue several different warnings based on the level of certificate
 verification support.
 These warning indicate particular situations and can
 resolved in different ways.

 * :class:`~exceptions.InsecureRequestWarning`
     This happens when an request is made to an HTTPS URL without certificate
     verification enabled.
-Follow the :ref:`SSL verification <ssl>` guide to
+Follow the :ref:`certificate verification <ssl>`
-    resolve this warning.
+    guide to resolve this warning.
 * :class:`~exceptions.InsecurePlatformWarning`
     This happens on Python 2 platforms that have an outdated :mod:`ssl` module.
     These older :mod:`ssl` can cause some insecure requests to succeed where